Inheritance Law

 1. Statutory Heirs

-- First degree: Deceased's descendants (children, grandchildren),
+- First degree: The deceased's descendants (children, grandchildren),

 - Second degree: Mother and father, siblings,